How to change your life with a gardening career

 When she first bought a house with a small garden, she thought that she’d titivate it occasionally and let other people advise.
 But she was soon hooked, and when she was made redundant from her job in fashion, she did some short courses to see if gardening would be for her.

-Arit then did a three year one-day-a-week garden design course at Capel Manor College, where you can do full-time, part-time and evening courses.
+Arit then did a three year one-day-a-week garden design course at Capel Manor College.
+You can do full-time, part-time and evening courses.
 While she was there, she (with Sarah Jarman and Anna Murphy) won a Fresh Talent competition at the RHS Chelsea Flower Show.

 ‘Find a college that suits your finances,’ she says.
-‘You can do one or two days a week, or you can re-train more quickly by doing a course full-time, but it’s expensive.’
+‘You can do one or two days a week.
+Or you can re-train more quickly by doing a course full-time, but that’s expensive.’

 Build your gardening career slowly